fabioaromanini/stock-prices-etl/README.md

 ### Deploy

-* Make sure that you have installed and run the following commands:
+* Run the following commands in the root directory of the project:

 ```sh
 npm install
 npm run deploy
 ```

-* Create a Cloud Scheduler job with the following expression: *\* 17,18 * * 1-5*, in *Eastern Daylight Time (EDT)*, that publishes a message in *stockSelectorTrigger*
+* Create a Cloud Scheduler job with the following expression: *\* 17,18 * * 1-5*, in *Eastern Daylight Time (EDT)*, that publishes a message in a pubsub topic named *stockSelectorTrigger*

 * Throughout the pipeline execution, some extractions may fail because of the alphavantage API quota (5 requests per minute).
 To deal with this, you may also create an auxiliar Cloud Scheduler job that will trigger the selector a few times after the first cloud scheduler job finished.
 This will assure that every stock is downloaded. *PS: if the selector runs and there is no remaining stocks to download, it will simply not trigger the pipeline*.